allwelldotdev/lab/notes/python.md

 ```bash
 python3.9 -m venv py39_course
 ```

+> Where do you store the `venv` file?
+I usually store mine in the same directory as the project I'm working on to keep things simple and less complicated.

 > If using zsh on wsl:ubuntu and you encounter a problem of not seeing the indication of the activated virtual environment via the text in parenthesis next to your user prompt in your terminal (as shown in the image below).
 Do the following: